Starting a new project is always exciting for a development team. Mirego being a service company, we happen to do a lot of that here.

 This article presents the philosophy behind this approach and what it allows us to accomplish.

-The term “boilerplate” is used for a reference project that contains all our best practices in the development of digital products using Web technologies.
+The term “boilerplate” is used for a reference project that contains all our best practices in the development of digital products.
 In short, it’s a shell ready to accommodate the specific code of a new project.

 Through a set of open-source technologies found to be relevant in the majority of our projects, these good practices constitute a grouping of decisions and opinions that we maintain and that evolve over time.